 Peroneal tendon ruptures are often the result of an inversion ankle sprain.
-During an ankle sprain the peroneal tendons pull up against the outside of the ankle to restrain the rolling motion of the ankle.
-The force applied to the peroneal tendons can be enough to contribute to a tear (rupture) of the tendon.
+During an ankle sprain, the peroneal tendons pull up against the outside of the ankle to restrain the rolling motion of the ankle.
+The force applied to the peroneal tendons can be enough to create a tear (rupture) of the tendon.
 Most tears of the peroneal tendons are partial ruptures of the peroneus brevis tendon called longitudinal tears, tearing along the length of the tendon.
 Peroneal tendon tears are found equally between men and women.
-The onset of tears are during adult working years ages 25 to 60 years of age.
+The onset of tears are during adult working years ages 25 to 60.

 The peroneal muscles and tendons have two functions.
 Their primary function is to stabilize the foot as the body passes over the foot.
 The peroneal muscles and tendons will help to stabilize the foot on uneven, rough surfaces.
 As the foot rolls from side to side, the peroneal muscles and tendons help to inhibit a lateral ankle sprain by preventing the foot from rolling to the outside (lateral side) of the foot.
 The secondary function of the peroneal muscles and tendons is to assist the calf with plantarflexion.

 During an ankle sprain, as the ankle begins to roll, the peroneal muscles fire to stabilize the ankle and prevent the lateral ankle sprain from occurring.
 Both tendons are pulling up against the downward force of the lateral ankle.
-The fibula (lateral ankle bone) becomes a wedge carrying body weight down toward the ground.
+The fibula (lateral ankle bone) becomes a wedge, carrying body weight down toward the ground.
 As the fibula drives downward, the peroneal tendons pull up against the ankle and are compressed.
-The peroneus brevis tendon is adjacent to the fibula while the peroneus longus tendon runs to the outside of the brevis.
-A longitudinal tear occurs when the peroneus longus tendon pulls so hard that it transects (slices) the brevis tendon into two parts along its' length.
-This means that the injury is actually caused by one peroneal tendon (the longus) transecting the other peroneal tendon (the brevis).
+The peroneus brevis tendon is adjacent to the fibula while the peroneus longus tendon runs external to the brevis tendon.
+A longitudinal tear occurs when the peroneus longus tendon pulls so hard that it transects (slices) the brevis tendon into two parts along its length.
+This means that the injury is actually caused by one peroneal tendon (the longus) transecting the other peroneal tendon (the brevis.)

 Another uncommon injury of the peroneus longus tendon is the rupture of the tendon at the site of an os peroneum.
 The os peroneum is a small accessory bone found within the peroneus longus tendon at the lateral wall of the cuboid.
 The occurrence of an os peroneum in the general population is reported in the literature to be 5-26%.
 When present, a healthy, functioning os peroneum will help facilitate the transfer of load carried by the peroneus longus as it rounds the cuboid.
 Bipartite (two part) os peroneum are common.
 Bipartite os peroneum and fractured os peroneum can be difficult to differentiate.
 When viewed on x-ray, a bipartite os peroneum will typically have smooth edges while a fractured os peroneum will display ragged edges.
 MRI is helpful in differentiating between a bipartite or fractured os peroneum.